C-Otto/lnd-manageJ/PickhardtPayments.md

 There is also a lightweight python package being developed which can be used for simulations or to do production tests at: https://github.com/renepickhardt/pickhardtpayments

 # Requirements
-1. Currently (as of v0.15.0-beta, July 2022) lnd does not allow sending a replacement shard once a shard of an active MPP fails.
-This, sadly, is necessary to complete MPPs that regularly run into temporary channel failures due to lack of funds.
-This is fixed with https://github.com/lightningnetwork/lnd/issues/5746, scheduled for lnd v0.15.1-beta.
+1. lnd v0.15.1-beta: Replacement shards may be sent once a shard of an active MPP fails.
+This is necessary to complete MPPs that regularly run into temporary channel failures due to lack of funds.
+Support for this was added with https://github.com/lightningnetwork/lnd/issues/5746, included in lnd v0.15.1-beta.
 2. The graph algorithm implementation used to do the heavy lifting currently is only supported for amd64 (x86_64) on Linux, Windows, and Mac systems.
 See https://github.com/C-Otto/lnd-manageJ/issues/13.
 3. You need to enable middleware support in lnd: add a section `[rpcmiddleware]` with `rpcmiddleware.enable=true` to